(This post may include affiliate links. You can read about our affiliate policy here.)

 Recommendations

-If you rent an RV through this platform, consider buying your own commercial insurance coverage.
+If you rent out your RV through this platform, consider buying your own commercial insurance coverage.
 You should be able to add this to your standard RV policy.
 This ensures that if significant damage is done to your RV, your insurer will deal with RVshare’s insurer and ultimately get your motor home back in proper shape.
-You can also list your RV through Outdoorsy, which is a younger platform but has far fewer complaints.
+If you want to list with RVShare, you can sign up here.

 What their owners say (from the Better Business Bureau):